femiogundare/invasive-ductal-carcinoma/README.md

-# Detecting the Presence of Invasive Ductal Carcinoma in Breast Histology Images using Convolutional Neural Networks
+# Invasive Ductal Carcinoma Detection in Breast Histology Images using Convolutional Neural Networks

 A simple and effective method for the classification of H&E stained breast histology images.